Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Background

-A classic result states that two DAGs are Markov equivalent if and only if they have the same set of adjacencies and the same set of immoralities \cite{VP92}.
-The adjacency faithfulness assumption ensures that we can recover the correct set of adjacencies, while orientation faithfulness guarantees that we will correctly orient all arrows in unshielded colliders.
-A number of attempts have been made to modify constraint-based algorithms to adjust for weaker conditions than faithfulness (e.g.,~\cite{Lemiere,RZS12, ZhangSpirtes08, ZhangSpirtes15}).
-However, these relaxations have ultimately led to weaker claims which don't guarantee discovery of $\mathcal{M}(G^*)$ (see, e.g.,~\cite{Lemiere,SpirtesZhang13}).

-By combining constraint-based with score-based approaches and by sacrificing computation time, it was possible to overcome this limitation.
-The \emph{sparsest permutation} (\emph{SP}) algorithm guarantees discovery of $\mathcal{M}(G^*)$ under strictly weaker assumptions than faithfulness~\cite{RU13}.
-Given a set of CI relations $\CC$ on $[p]$, every permutation $\pi\in S_p$ is associated to a DAG $\mathcal{G}_\pi$ as follows:
+By sacrificing computation time, some algorithms remain consistent under assumptions that further relax restricted faithfulness, an example being the sparsest permutation algorithm~\cite{RU13}: Let $S_p$ denote the space of all permutations of length $p$.
+Given a set of conditional independence relations $\CC$ on $[p]$, every permutation $\pi\in S_p$ is associated to a DAG $\mathcal{G}_\pi$ as follows:

-A DAG $\mathcal{G}_\pi$ is known as a \emph{minimal I-MAP} (independence map) with respect to $\CC$, since any DAG $\mathcal{G}_\pi$ satisfies the Markov assumption and the \emph{minimality assumption} with respect to $\CC$, i.e., any CI relation encoded by a $d$-separation in $\mathcal{G}_\pi$ is in $\CC$ and any proper subDAG of $\mathcal{G}_\pi$ encodes a CI relation that is not in $\CC$~\cite{Pearl_1988}.
-We will also refer to $\mathcal{G}_\pi$ as a permutation DAG.
-It is natural to consider a score-based approach to Bayesian network model selection with
+Examples of the DAGs $\G_\pi$ appear in Figure~\ref{fig: Minimal I-MAP Examples}.
+A DAG $\mathcal{G}_\pi$ is known as a minimal independence map with respect to $\CC$, since any DAG $\mathcal{G}_\pi$ satisfies the minimality assumption with respect to $\CC$, i.e., any conditional independence relation encoded by a $d$-separation in $\mathcal{G}_\pi$ is in $\CC$ and any proper sub-DAG of $\mathcal{G}_\pi$ encodes a conditional independence relation that is not in $\CC$~\cite{Pearl_1988}.
+The sparsest permutation algorithm searches over all DAGs $\mathcal{G}_\pi$ for $\pi\in S_p$ and returns a DAG that maximizes the score